 Step 10: 10 days later.
 The pets are released from quarantine and are now fully fledged New Zealand Citizens.

-Please do bear in mind that PetAir UK can help with as many or as few of the above stages as you wish as part of our pet transport service to New Zealand.
+Please do bear in mind that PetAir UK can help with as many or as few of the above stages as you wish as part of our New Zealand pet travel service.
 We can offer parts of the process or the full process, just ask us.Contact Us